Supernova4422/Light-Show-Toolkit-/README.md

 ## Settings Files

-### Milight Settings
+### LimitlessLED/Milight Settings
-MiLightSettings.txt holds the settings for MiLight.
+MiLightSettings.txt holds the settings for LimitlessLED/MiLight.
 * The first line is the IP Address (e.g: 10.0.0.65)
 * The second line is the PORT (e.g: 8899)
 * The third line is UDP or TCP (Protocol to use)